2021-2022 Hunting Season Rules

 - There are nine archery/shotgun pins (53, 54, 56-62), one wooden archery / shotgun stand (55), one archery-only pin (52), and two PD stands (PD50 and PD51) in the Whitely Farms area of White Clay Creek State Park.

 - There are eight archery-only pins (AA-HH) in the David English area.
 All White Clay Creek State Park archery rules and conditions apply.

-- The ten archery / shotgun Whitely Farms pins will be available to shotgun hunters during the White Clay Creek State Park shotgun deer seasons.
+- The nine archery/shotgun Whitely Farms pins and PD50 and PD51 stand will be available to shotgun hunters during the White Clay Creek State Park shotgun deer seasons.
 All White Clay Creek State Park shotgun rules and conditions apply.

-- Shotgun hunting within the Whitely Farms area will only be from a portable non-damaging tree stand (provided by the hunter) within the painted radius.
+- Shotgun hunting within the Whitely Farms area will only be from a portable non-damaging tree stand (provided by the hunter) within the painted radius and PD50 and PD51.
 Gun hunting from the ground is not allowed.
 Only one person is allowed in each portable tree stand.
 The bottom of the portable tree stand must be at least 10 feet above the ground when gun hunting.

 - Any shotgun hunter who selects stand 55 must hunt from the wooden stand.
 Stand 55 archery hunters may use the wooden stand or they may use a climber stand within the painted radius.

 - Be aware that the hunter at the neighboring pin(s) may be posted anywhere within their assigned radius so be particularly cautious when shooting in the general direction of your neighboring pin(s).

 - Pins 52-60 and PD50 and PD51 are signed from the Nine Foot Road parking area.
 If the Nine Foot Road parking area is full, park along the gravel shoulder of Nine Foot Road.
 You may also park at the new Smith Mill parking area.
 Pins 61 and 62 are signed from the new Smith Mill parking area.